 This simple cheese is made by boiling down whey for a number of hours until it is reduced to a quarter or less of its original volume.
-When it is almost boiled down, you add some cream to enhance the smoothness and flavor.
+When the gjetost cheese is almost ready with the whey almost boiled down, you add some cream to enhance the smoothness and flavor.

-You can also use it to flavor vegetables or enhance the flavor of soups.
+You can also use gjetost cheese to flavor vegetables or enhance the flavor of soups.

 The idea is to boil it down to the desired consistency for the appropriate culinary use.

-You may use the whey from either cow or goat milk to make your gjetost.
+You may use the whey from either cow or goat milk to make your gjetost cheese.
 Know that if you make it from goat whey which is the traditional way to do it, it will definitely taste a bit goaty.

 1/2 gallon whey (the fresher the better – NOT whey left over from cheesemaking)

 Pour the whey into a large pan and bring to a low boil.
 Simmer uncovered for 2-3 hours stirring frequently until the whey has been reduced to the texture of thick gravy and is about 1 pint in volume.